United States · Europe · Latin America

 Austria Opens Eurofighter Successor Evaluation — Up to 36 Aircraft, €6–7 Billion, Industrial Cooperation Requirements to Follow

 Seven platforms are under evaluation for Austria’s next fighter requirement, with a contract targeted by 2029.
-At this program scale, the industrial cooperation obligation will be the largest in Austrian history, and the framework that governs it is still being designed.
-RFG has accompanied a comparable competition to selection and seen how compliance-first industrial cooperation design, structured before award, shapes outcomes that post-award engagement cannot recover.
+At this scale — 36 aircraft, €6–7 billion — the industrial cooperation obligation will be the largest in Austrian history.
+The framework that governs it is still being written.
+Political debate over program funding has already surfaced at the ministerial level.
+That friction does not pause the industrial cooperation architecture window.
+It compresses it.

-March 6, 2026 Defense Procurement
+April 1, 2026 Defense Procurement

-February 20, 2026 Trade Policy
+April 8, 2026 Trade Policy

 February 18, 2026 Peru · Offset Policy